Psalm 145, 17-21

 How wonderful to speak of the might of the candle lit vigil

-How wonderful the splendor of women standing together in solidarity
+How wonderful the splendour of women standing together in solidarity

 How wonderful to watch young and old living without fear